 If you file for Chapter 13, you may be able to keep more of your assets while discharging some of your debts.
 The debt that is not discharged will be put on a three- to five-year repayment plan.
 This will stay on your credit report for seven years.

 Jay Fleischman of Money Wise Law says that if you have credit cards, they will almost always be closed as soon as you file for bankruptcy.
 Getting another loan or credit card will also be very difficult in the early stages after bankruptcy.
-But as time goes on, the bankruptcy will affect your score less and less — if you’re responsible with your credit.
+As time goes on, bankruptcy will affect your score less — if you’re responsible with your credit.

-Should I file for bankruptcy or default on my loan?
+Should I declare bankruptcy or walk away from my debt?

 Defaulting on a loan and filing for bankruptcy are not opposite choices.
 In fact, Fleischman recommends defaulting on a loan before filing for bankruptcy.
 If you haven’t defaulted, it might indicate that you haven’t given yourself enough time to allow your financial situation to improve.

-If you do default, then filing for bankruptcy can protect your assets from being seized by creditors.
+If you default, filing for bankruptcy can protect your assets from being seized by creditors.
 It can also protect you from having future wages or an inheritance garnished.
-“Bankruptcy is useful not only for protecting what you have, but also for protecting your future,” Fleischman says.
+“Bankruptcy is useful not only for protecting what you have but also for protecting your future,” Fleischman says.